The right to believe, to worship and witness

 UKRAINE: Recruitment offices, military detain, pressure and torture conscientious objectors

 On 11 June, Recruitment Office officials tortured Adventist conscientious objector Pavlo Halagan to pressure him to accept mobilisation.
 "They tied me to the bed with chains and began to physically torture, punch and beat me," he complained.
 On 1 July, at a military camp, "one commander grabbed me by the neck", Baptist conscientious objector Kiril Berestovoi complained.
 "He hit me on the head, beat me around the heart."
 The torture lasted half an hour.
-Officials use psychological pressure, detention (sometimes for several months), deprivation of food, threats, and beatings.
+Officials use a range of means to persuade men to accept being conscripted into the armed forces, including verbal persuasion, threats of imprisonment or unspecified consequences, arbitrary detention (sometimes for several months), and torture including deprivation of food, of imprisonment or unspecified consequences, and beatings.

 8 October 2024